All Star (song): Film and popular culture

 "All Star" was frequently used in films in the years following its release.
 The song featured in 1999's Inspector Gadget and Mystery Men, the latter of which was the basis for the song's music video.
 It appeared the following year in Digimon: The Movie and was even included on the film's soundtrack.
 It features heavily in the 2001 movie Rat Race, in which the band performs it at a live concert, over the closing credits.
 It regained popularity after being featured in the 2001 DreamWorks animated movie Shrek, where it was played over the opening credits.
 The filmmakers for Shrek had originally used the song as a placeholder for the opening credits and intended to replace it with an original composition by Matt Mahaffey's band Self that would mimic the feel of "All Star", entitled "Stay Home".
 However, DreamWorks executive Jeffrey Katzenberg suggested for them to use "All Star" over the sequence instead.
 Although Smash Mouth was initially apprehensive about being involved with what was considered a family film, DreamWorks was insistent on including the band's music in the film.
 After being granted an early screening of Shrek, the band members were impressed and ultimately agreed to license "All Star" to appear in the film.
 They also performed a new rendition of the Monkees' "I'm a Believer" for the ending scene.
 Vicky Jenson, the co-director of the film, explained that "All Star" perfectly fits the tone and personality of its titular ogre (voiced by Mike Myers), who is "happy in his solitary existence and has no clue that he has a lot to learn about it".
 Following the first film, an instrumental of the chorus was briefly played by a marching band at Worcestershire Academy when Shrek, Donkey (voiced by Eddie Murphy), and Puss in Boots (voiced by Antonio Banderas) enter the gymnasium to meet Arthur Pendragon (voiced by Justin Timberlake) in 2007's Shrek the Third.

 "All Star" has been commonly played at sporting events; it became so popular among sports fans that they were led to play it at Major League Baseball's 1999 Home Run Derby, and have performed it at dozens of sporting events since.
 The second verse has been used in climate change protests.
-An unstaged musical theatre adaption of the song, All Star: The Best Broadway Musical, has been written and officially sanctioned by the band.
+An unstaged musical theatre adaptation of the song, All Star: The Best Broadway Musical, has been written and officially sanctioned by the band.
 "All Star" is the only song in the musical, being adapted into various genres and styles.
 Siddhant Adlakha of Polygon, who attended a reading of the play, described it as a "jukebox musical, but the jukebox is broken".
 Regarding the play's concept, Adlakha said it "sounds like the dumbest idea on planet, but I'll be damned if every single member of its cast wasn't committed to the gimmick".